Analysis: How 'bout them Cowboys! Dallas is most impressive - NewsBreak

 Josh Allen didn't turn the ball over after a rough three-week stretch and the offense scored on all five possessions in the second half.

-The Bills may eventually surpass Miami (7-3) in the AFC East — the Dolphins won the first matchup and the teams meet in Buffalo on Dec.
-18. Like Dallas, the Bills also play Thursday, when they face the Lions (4-6).
+The Bills may eventually surpass Miami (7-3) in the AFC East - the Dolphins won the first matchup and the teams meet in Buffalo on Dec.
+18. Like Dallas, the Bills also play Thursday against the Lions (4-6).

 The Cincinnati Bengals are another second-place team finding its groove.
 The reigning AFC champions beat Pittsburgh 37-30 for their fourth win in five games.
 Even without Ja'Marr Chase, the Bengals (6-4) are rolling on offense.
 Joe Burrow led the way with four TD passes and running back Samaje Perine set a franchise record with three TD catches.